Tubbz-alt/psp/doc/source/advanced.rst

 twice in a script is fine, repeated calls can be cumbersome.
 This is where monitor comes in.
 While the PV is actively being monitored, the value attribute will be actively updated by an internal callback function.
-This mode of operation can either be specified at the time of object initialziation or later by calling :meth:`monitor_start`.
+This mode of operation can either be specified at the time of object initialization or later by calling :meth:`monitor_start`.
 For example, here is a quick script that looks at a PV and checks one second later if the value changed